 The ancient Chinese practice of feng shui is all about striking the perfect balance between the five elements of nature: Water, wood, fire, earth, and metal.
 According to Nicole Seidlitz, founder of Tree of Life Feng Shui and instructor at International Feng Shui School, "The goal when applying feng shui is to ensure a space is supportive and nurturing to its inhabitants."
-No matter a room's square footage, even the smallest of spaces can be organized in such a way that brings a sense of calm and relaxation with the help of feng shui.
+No matter a room's square footage, even the smallest of spaces can be organized in such a way that it brings a sense of calm and relaxation with the help of feng shui.

 Meet the Expert